pop-os/python-apt/doc/source/tutorials/apt-cdrom.rst

     elif sys.argv[1] == 'ident':
         cdrom.ident()

-Advcaned example with command-line parsing
+Advanced example with command-line parsing
 -------------------------------------------
 Our example clearly misses a way to parse the commandline in a correct manner.
 Luckily, :mod:`apt_pkg` provides us with a function to do this: